• previous page

 In July 2013, Taiwan signed an economic cooperation agreement with New Zealand, its first with a member of the Organization for Economic Cooperation and Development.
 An economic partnership accord was also inked with Singapore in November the same year, marking Taiwan’s first such pact with a trading partner in Southeast Asia.
 Both agreements exceed WTO commitments.
 Developments like these are expected to facilitate Taiwan’s participation in regional economic integration blocs such as the Comprehensive and Progressive Agreement for Trans-Pacific Partnership and Regional Comprehensive Economic Partnership.

-Taiwan and the U.S. held the third Taiwan-U.S. Economic Prosperity Partnership Dialogue in November 2022 and the signed the first agreement under Taiwan- U.S. Initiative on 21st-Century Trade in June 2023.
-Taiwan also signed economic cooperation agreements with Paraguay, the Kingdom of Eswatini and Belize in 2017, 2018 and 2020, respectively.
-These agreements are aimed at strengthening economic, investment, technological and trade ties while enhancing friendship with the three countries.
+Taiwan signed economic cooperation agreements with Paraguay, Eswatini, the Marshall Islands and Belize in 2017, 2018, 2019 and 2020, respectively.
+These agreements are aimed at strengthening economic, investment, technological and trade ties while enhancing friendship with these countries.

 Development Approaches